codethor0/human-behaviour-convergence/docs/reports/UI_REDESIGN_SUMMARY.md

 ## No Emojis Policy

 **Strictly Enforced:**
-- ✅ No emojis in UI text
+- verified No emojis in UI text
-- ✅ No emojis in component labels
+- verified No emojis in component labels
-- ✅ No emojis in code comments
+- verified No emojis in code comments
-- ✅ No emojis in API responses
+- verified No emojis in API responses
-- ✅ No emojis in documentation
+- verified No emojis in documentation

 **Replaced:**
 - Arrow symbols (↑, ↓, →) removed from component explanations